 If you are offered a place, you will be required to complete a Financial Declaration in order to meet your financial condition of admission.

 Disclosure of criminal convictions

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

 You will receive all or most of your academic supervision in the School of Anthropology and Museum Ethnography.
 You will have a named supervisor, possibly two, who will have overall responsibility for the direction of your work from inception to submission.

 Students will have access to library and workspace facilities via their college and desks are also available in the Bodleian and other University libraries.

-The school houses the Tylor Library, the main subject library for anthropology, and the Pitt Rivers Museum and centre has its own library, the Balfour Library.
-Most books in the Tylor Library will be available to you on loan, though journals and certain other materials are reference-only.
-You may also use other departmental libraries, your college library and the University’s Bodleian Library and its dependent libraries.
+The Pitt Rivers Museum and centre has its own library, the Balfour Library.
+You may use other departmental libraries, your college library and the University’s Bodleian Library and its dependent libraries.
 The University has a wealth of electronic resources, some specific to particular libraries.